How to Develop Effective Key Risk Indicators + Best Practices for 2024

 Key risk indicators (KRIs) are a way to proactively measure risks that a business may face.
 They serve as early warning signs of upcoming crises, which can provide an organization’s management team time to create an action plan to mitigate that risk’s potential impact or prevent it from occurring.

 KRIs are also tied to risk appetite, which sets a threshold for the level of risk exposure that a business will take on to achieve its objectives.
-KRIs can alert leadership of any upcoming threats that might exceed that threshold.
+KRIs can alert leadership of any upcoming threats or vulnerabilities that might exceed that threshold.

 KRIs aren’t meant to track every specific risk that your company may face.
 Instead, they’re meant to track the most important types of risks that could put your business’s primary objectives and priorities in jeopardy.